Jack-O-Lanterns 2025

 Jack-O-Lanterns 2022

 Here are the Jack-O-Lanterns I created for the Minnesota Zoo in my second year on the show.
 There were a lot of pop-culture pumpkins in the show this year that piqued my interest, but I still did get a red panda done as well (they are, after all, my favorite).
 The designs I picked generally took quite a bit longer than the animal pumpkins I did last year as they had a lot more small details.
 I used the darkroom and projector at the studio a lot more this year for image placement, sometimes combining multiple images to create a composition.
 I pushed myself to use a larger surface of the pumpkin and wrap the design around more, so it was tricky to try to capture all the details into a still image!
-I had to include a few extra detail shots of my second Zelda pumpkin of the season — I was really pleased with how that one turned out especially.

 If you want to learn more about the show and the process of creating these Jack-O-Lanterns, see my post All About Pumpkin Carving!